JeroenTUDelft/JeroenTUDelft.github.io/webpages/planning.md

 ![tabel ussage per usergroup](https://github.com/user-attachments/assets/2499add3-7bdd-472c-a935-00883f596c64)

-Figure 1 : table ussage per user group
+Figure 6  : Table ussage per user group

 From this table we were able to construct the following matrix in wich the importance between every function is listed.
 With dark blue meaning the relation is very important and light blue meaning the realtion is not important.
 This table is a representation of how close the functions should be placed between eachother in the building itself.

 ![image](https://github.com/user-attachments/assets/cb6d5276-21d8-41d3-a3bd-8fa640ef1e1f)

-Figure 2 : table relation between functions
+Figure 7 : Table relation between functions

 From this table we were able to construct the REL-Chart wich represents the adjency between the functions.
 This means that if the relation between the function is important they should be placed close to each other.
 As an example : the elderly units are not to be placed close to the stundent-units because of the noise.
 However, they would like to live closer to an elevator so they don't have to walk a great distance to leave the building.
 The distribution of relations is displayed in the legenda next to the figure.

 ## REL-Chart
 ![image](https://github.com/user-attachments/assets/5d33f809-3194-43ed-8c41-a61a236a0b3d)

-Figure 3 : REL-Chart
+Figure 8 : REL-Chart